taye000/Lorentzian/README.md

 # Lorentzian
-Bot to execute trades from kernels received from Lorentzian Classification indicator from trading view to Bybit.
+Automated Bot to execute trades from signals/kernels received from Lorentzian Classification indicator from trading view to Bybit Eschange.